singer-io/tap-asana/README.md

    (for those resources that support this).

    The `client_id`, `client_secret`, `redirect_uri`, and `refresh_token` can be generated following these [Asana OAuth instructions](https://developers.asana.com/docs/oauth).

+   The `request_timeout` specifies the timeout for the requests.
+Default: 300

 4. Run the Tap in Discovery Mode